-- Zip2Go: Creates a compressed .ZIP, .Z2G, or .MCAM-CONTENT file of the current file that includes your Mastercam configuration, machine definition, post files, tool and material libraries and other necessary files.
+- Zip2Go: Opens the Zip2Go Wizard.
+The Zip2Go Wizard compresses the currently open Mastercam part and its associated files (configuration, machine definition, post files, tool libraries, etc.) into a .Z2G, .ZIP, or .MCAM-CONTENT file.
 A Zip2Go file is helpful when sharing file information with other users or Technical Support. - Convert: Provides access to Import and Export functions, as well as the Migration Wizard so that you can update older Mastercam files to the latest version. - Print: Previews, configures, and prints the current Mastercam file. - Help: Presents information about Mastercam and licensing.
-Includes links to the What's New and ReadMe documents, tutorials, and the Help system.
+Includes links to the latest What's New and Resolved Issues, tutorials, and the Help system.
 Visit this page to check for software updates.
-Some functions require an active Internet connection. - Community: Links your account to Mastercam.com, Mastercam University, the Mastercam Community App, Mastercam Forums, Mastercam Knowledge Base, the Customer Feedback Program, and satisfaction surveys.
-These functions require an active internet connection. - Configuration: Opens the System Configuration dialog box where you set system defaults for Mastercam. - Options: Opens the Options dialog box where you customize the Mastercam interface.
+Access to some of these resources requires an active Internet connection. - Community: Links your account to Mastercam.com, Mastercam University, the Mastercam Community App, Mastercam Forums, Mastercam Knowledge Base, and the Customer Feedback Program.
+These resources require an active internet connection. - Configuration: Opens the System Configuration dialog box where you set system defaults for Mastercam. - Options: Opens the Options dialog box where you customize the Mastercam interface.